 Shocked viewers took to social media to express their disbelief, as tweets and blog posts went viral when the movie first premiered with no posted warnings.
 Moviegoers recounted witnessing fellow viewers of all ages experiencing discomfort, nausea, vomiting, and in some cases, full-blown seizures throughout the movie.

-The morning after the movie premiered, the Epilepsy Foundation tweeted, “People who live with photosensitive epilepsy, you may want to be cautious about seeing this film,” and elaborated on the topic in a statement on their website.
+The morning after the movie premiered, the Epilepsy Foundation tweeted, “People who live with photosensitive epilepsy, you may want to be cautious about seeing this film,” and elaborated on the topic in a statement

 That same morning, Disney requested that all theaters showing the movie post a notice to warn viewers about the possible triggers.